MPAT-eu/handbook/05_mpat_editing_component_link.md

 ### General

 The **Link Component** can be used to add image and/or text links to a page.
 You can use links to navigate to existing pages or to other HbbTV applications.
-A **Link Component** cannot be used with color or number keys of the remote control, or for controlling the application (e.g. hide the app).
+A **Link Component** cannot be used with colour or number keys of the remote control, or for controlling the application (e.g. hide the app).
 If you want to link to a page or application using the remote control keys, please use the [Menu Component](https://mpat-eu.github.io/handbook/05_mpat_editing_component_menu.html).

 ### Settings